egecansen/DemoQA/README.md

 - Go to project directory in terminal

-- Submit `mvn clean test`
+- Run:
+    ```yml
+    mvn clean test
+    ```
 - To run a specific scenario you can use the scenario tags:
     ```yml
     mvn clean test @SCN-DemoQA-Form-1
     ```
-- You can decide the which driver you are going to use by changing the driver tags in scenarios.
+- To select a driver type, change the driver tags in scenarios.
+- Tests can run _headless_ by modifying the headless property in test.properties.